-Lhyfe has successfully delivered 350kg of green to specialist Géométhane, marking a pivotal test phase where the hydrogen was injected into salt caverns at Géométhane's Manosque site in southern within a single day.
+Lhyfe has successfully delivered 350kg of green hydrogen to natural gas specialist Géométhane, marking a pivotal test phase where the hydrogen was injected into salt caverns at Géométhane's Manosque site in southern France within a single day.

 The initiative forms a crucial part of a broader project led by the DLVAgglo urban community and Géométhane, aimed at advancing the decarbonisation efforts of the Marseille-Fos-Sur-Mer industrial site through the utilization of green hydrogen.